surPoudel/JUMP-ptm/README.md

 ----
 ## JUMPptm Publication:
   * The manuscript is submitted and this part will be updated later.
-  * If you use JUMPptm as part of a publication, please include this reference.
+  * If you use JUMPptm as part of a publication, please include this reference.Poudel, S., Vanderwall, D., Yuan, Z. F., Wu, Z., Peng, J., & Li, Y. (2022).
+JUMPptm: Integrated software for sensitive identification of post‐translational modifications and its application in Alzheimer's disease study.
+Proteomics, 2100369.

 [Top of page](#JUMPptm)